 Faculty members are a foundational element of graduate medical education - faculty members teach fellows how to care for patients.
-Faculty members provide an important bridge allowing fellows to grow and become practice ready, ensuring that patients receive the highest quality of care.
+Faculty members document verification of education for all fellows within 30 days of completion of or departure from the provide an important bridge allowing fellows to grow and become practice ready, ensuring that patients receive the highest quality of care.
 They are role models for future generations of physicians by demonstrating compassion, commitment to excellence in teaching and patient care, professionalism, and a dedication to lifelong learning.
 Faculty members experience the pride and joy of fostering the growth and development of future colleagues.
 The care they provide is enhanced by the opportunity to teach and model exemplary behavior.
 By employing a scholarly approach to patient care, faculty members, through the graduate medical education system, improve the health of the individual and the population.